 - If the bulb flickers on and off, it usually means that the switch contacts are getting bad.
 Usually, you'll be able to hear a sizzling or crackling sound if the switch contacts are bad.
 In this case, replace the switch.

 - It also could be that the wire connections are loose.
 This could be on the switch itself, at the circuit breaker panel, or in a pass-through wire connection in the wall box or ceiling box.
-By far the most common problem is loose wire connection at the switch itself, which is subject to constant on-off usage.
+By far the most common problem is a loose wire connection at the switch itself, which is subject to constant on-off usage.

 - Less commonly, a light bulb socket may go bad.
 If so, you will need to replace the socket.